 Spanning two states, California and Nevada, South Tahoe is home to world-class casinos that are all within walking distance of fun times.
 After an epic day on the slopes, try your luck at the casino gaming tables or revel in a neon nightclub where the party doesn’t stop till you drop.

 Lake Tahoe is a destination where adventure and entertainment reign supreme.
 As such, South Lake Tahoe hotels range from rustic mountain lodges to beachside retreats.
-Many Tahoe hotels offer family-friendly accommodations such as heated pools, beach access, and are within walking distance of the Heavenly Village.
+Many Tahoe hotels offer family-friendly accommodations, such as heated pools, and beach access, all within walking distance of Heavenly Village.
 If you prefer a little mountain seclusion, Tahoe’s south shore boasts an array of hotel resorts with spas, hot tubs, and easy access to hiking trails, secret beaches, and powdered ski slopes.

 What about on Thanksgiving Day?
 Head over to the Riva Grill for their Thanksgiving dinner.
 How about a cruise on the waters of Lake Tahoe via MS Dixie II.
 For those wanting to stay in, Whole Foods can provide a take and bake Thanksgiving meal that’s scrumptious AND healthy.
 For a fully catered meal with all the fixin’s, Cork & More will fit the bill.
 If you do end up staying on this side of Big Blue and are looking for a vacation rental, check out Lake Tahoe Accommodations.
 They offer an assortment of choices.
 Want to feel pampered on your vacation?
 The Lake Tahoe Resort Hotel should be on your list.
 It is the only all-suite hotel in the heart of South Lake Tahoe.